Ferrari 308 Market Analysis — August 2026

 Executive Summary

-The Ferrari 308 market is currently appreciating, with a year-over-year price increase of 25.7%.
-This upward trend indicates strong demand, particularly for models from the late 1970s and mid-1980s.
-Buyers should focus on models with lower mileage, as they command significantly higher prices.
+The Ferrari 308 market is currently appreciating, with a year-over-year price change of 26.0%.
+This upward trend indicates strong demand for this classic vehicle.
+An actionable insight for potential buyers is to focus on models from the most common years (1978 and 1985) as they appear to command higher prices and sales volume.

 Market Snapshot